ChrisDryden/VerifHire/README.md

 Credits:

-Builds upon work from the medical records project and website themes from Cordiero.
+Builds upon work from the medical records project a public voting app project and website themes from Cordiero.